 SOC 6711Y Research Practicum

 In addition to course work, students are required to take two comprehensive examinations in the two chosen major fields of sociology.
 The comprehensive examination helps students familiarize themselves with the literature in the field and synthesize the literature in order to address research issues, and it provides broad background preparation for teaching in the field in the future.
-Comprehensive exams may be taken in the following areas: Immigration and Ethnicity; Health / Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Family; Stratification, Work, and Labour Markets; Political Sociology; Sociology of Culture; Social Policy; Life Course and Aging; Urban Sociology; Social Demography; Sociological Theory; Qualitative Methods and Quantitative Methods.
+Comprehensive exams may be taken in the following areas: Immigration and Ethnicity; Health / Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Family; Work, Stratification and Markets; Political Sociology; Sociology of Culture; Social Policy; Life Course and Aging; Urban Sociology; Social Demography; Sociological Theory; Qualitative Methods and Quantitative Methods.

 Faculty in each comprehensive area provide a reading list updated on a yearly basis.
-Reading lists are prepared and available for the eight core areas of specialization in the department (Immigration and Ethnicity; Health and Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Stratification, Work and Labour Markets; Political Sociology; and Sociology of Culture) as well as theory and qualitative and quantitative methods.
+Reading lists are prepared and available for the eight core areas of specialization in the department (Immigration and Ethnicity; Health and Mental Health; Networks and Community; Sociology of Crime and Law; Gender; Work, Stratification and Markets; Political Sociology; and Sociology of Culture) as well as theory and qualitative and quantitative methods.
 Area committees appoint three committee members to serve as the examining committee for a given year.
 Areas listed above without lists (Social Policy, Life Course & Aging, Urban Sociology and Social Demography) will have lists created on an adhoc basis when a student wishes to take an exam in this area.
 Students should notify the graduate director at least six months prior to the start of studying for the exams, so committees may be struck.

 Click here to see current committees, reading lists and details of our comprehensive exam policy.